 A lot happens on your web server that you don’t know about.
 I just checked my server logs and saw many many entries of attempted access to the following areas of my site;

-The IPs were from Norway, Russia, Ukraine, USA and a few asian IPs.
+The IPs on this occasion were from Norway, Russia, Ukraine, USA and a few Asian IPs.

 It is through the error log (one of the many server logs recorded by your site) that I could see these items.
 I actually blocked one IP Address because there were so many attempted accesses from that IP.
 By sealing off all potential acces points you can protect your website.